 For lunch, stir fresh berries into lowfat yogurt or pudding.
 Berries also make a great addition to green salads, such as Belgian endive and blackberry salad or watercress and strawberry salad.
 Mash or puree berries with lowfat cream cheese, ricotta or tofu for a super sandwich spread.
 Make dips by adding minced fresh herbs, such as cilantro, mint or thyme, and spices such as curry, cumin and coriander, to mashed berries.
 You can even add fresh berries to cold beverages like ice tea or sparkling water.

-More from our magazine: Baked Potato Pancakes
+More from our magazine: Something Different for Dinner

 Nutritional Information